Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Trying to balance school, work, and a social life feels like a puzzle with one missing piece [HOOK].
 No matter how you shift the pieces, something always gives [TOPIC SENTENCE].
 I have always felt that the day has too few hours to possibly fit life in it [context sentence].
 However, with time, I learned the tactics of shifting the pieces without giving anything away [THESIS STATEMENT].”

-“The common student experience is spending about 12 hours a day on studies, catching up to 6 hours of sleep, and allocating the other 6 hours to managing daily chores.”
+Strong Example: "The common student experience involves spending about 12 hours a day on studies, catching up on just 6 hours of sleep, and allocating the remaining 6 hours to managing daily chores."
+(This provides details that vividly illustrate the problem, making it highly relatable.)

 Relatable Introduction